delsinm/terraform-setup-wizard/README.md

 4. **Security** — Security guardrails such as MFA requirements, IP restrictions, and password policy options
 5. **Review** — A summary of all selected options before generation

 On submit, the configuration is sent to the Anthropic API via a secure server-side proxy.
-The generated output is a set of named `.tf` files (`main.tf`, `versions.tf`, `backend.tf`, a `Makefile`, and others as applicable), each displayed in a syntax-highlighted panel with a one-click copy button.
+The generated output is a set of named `.tf` files (`main.tf`, `versions.tf`, `backend.tf`, `providers.tf`, and others as applicable), each displayed in a syntax-highlighted panel with a one-click copy button.
+A zip file download link is also provided.

 ---